swiftwave-org/.github/profile/README.md

 ---

-We love to build ❤ our product in open source.
- - Please [Join us](https://slack.swiftwave.org/) such that we can make SwiftWave better.

-If you get stuck at any point please feel free to open new issues 🚀 we will be more than happy to help you.

----

-You can reachout to [@tanmoysrt](https://github.com/tanmoysrt) at tanmoy@swiftwave.org for any query.
+- You can reachout to [@tanmoysrt](https://github.com/tanmoysrt) at tanmoy@swiftwave.org for any query.
+- We love to build ❤ our product in open source.
+[Join us on Slack](https://slack.swiftwave.org/)